MCP Setup

 Claude Code

-Restart Claude Code after setup.
+Updates: /plugin update devflow.
+Restart Claude Code after install.

 Cursor